nasuni-labs/nasuni-api-utilities/README.md

 These NMC API PowerShell scripts provide the building blocks for interacting with the NMC API.

 ## Authentication and Access
-Accessing the NMC API requires a user that is a member of an NMC group that has the "Enable NMC API Access" permission enabled.
+Accessing the NMC API requires a user who is a member of an NMC group that has the "Enable NMC API Access" permission enabled.
 API users must also have the corresponding NMC permission for the action that they are performing.
 For example, setting folder quotas with the NMC API requires the "Manage Folder Quotas" NMC permission.
 Users must first authenticate to the NMC to obtain a token, and then can use that token to access subsequent API endpoints.

 Both native and domain accounts are supported for NMC API authentication (SSO accounts are not supported using the NMC API).
 Domain account usernames should be formatted as a UPN (username@emailaddress) for the best compatibility with PowerShell and Bash syntax.